rwijtvliet/dotfiles/README.md

 │
 ├── app_folder2/
 │    ├── install.sh
-│    ├── bashrc.symlink           # File name ends in `.symlink` if a symlink to it will be created.
+│    ├── bashrc.symlink           # File name ends in `.symlink` if a symlink to it will be created by the install script.
 │    ├── aliases.symlink/         # The same goes for folders.
-│    └── bashrc_password.private  #  If file name ends in `.private`, a symlink to it will │                                 #  also be created.
-However, in the public repository, this │                                 #  file is empty and must be replaced.
+│    └── (no secrets here)        # Password files etc are not stored in this public repository.
+Instead, the install script │                                 # creates a symlink to a file in the secrets/ folder.
+This folder does not exist...
+├── secrets/                      # ...but is itself a symlink to a folder somewhere else on the filesystem.
+│
 .
 .
 ```